hemidactylus/mlops-speedrun-spamclassifier/README.md

 REACT_APP_SPAM_MODEL_VERSION=v1 npm start
 ```

-(note that we pass the model version to reach in the Spam API),
+(note that we pass the model version for correctly speaking to the
-then open `http://localhost:3000/` in the browser.
+model-serving API), then open `http://localhost:3000/` in the browser.

 >*Tip*: enter `fiona` or `max` as "username", to see some SMS messages.